MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/break_2.md

 ---
 title: break
-description: "Windows Commands topic for **break_2** - Disassociates a shadow copy volume from VSS and makes it accessible as a regular volume." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **break_2** - Disassociates a shadow copy volume from VSS and makes it accessible as a regular volume. ms.custom: na ms.prod: windows-server ms.reviewer: na